lambdablockchain/lambda-node/doc/getblocktemplatelight.md

       (the first transaction is hashed with the future coinbase transaction).
       Refer to Appendix B for information on how the Merkle root is computed.
-      Implementations are allowed to impose more severe size restrictions on the size of the job id string, for example the Bitcoin Cash Node implementation uses 40 characters.
+      Implementations are allowed to impose more severe size restrictions on the size of the job id string, for example the Lambda Node implementation uses 40 characters.

 #### GBTL-INPUT-ADDITIONAL-TXS-1